Clémentine: Controversy

 While being very popular among devoted fans, some question whether the featured tragic flow of events and the scary look of the main villain Malmoth, a demon made of flames, were appropriate for young children.
 Also, although Malmoth's envoys look like regular humans during their missions on Earth, often trying to kill Clementine, they are cursed men that regularly inhabit a hellish realm where they return after being killed in action.
-Their true form combines their human heads and faces with the bodies of creatures conventionally regarded as repulsive such as worms, insects and scorpions etc. In the U.S. compilation films, some scenes were deleted.
+Their true form combines their human heads and faces with the bodies of creatures conventionally regarded as repulsive such as worms, insects and scorpions.
+In the U.S. compilation films, some scenes were deleted.

 In her adventure in Egypt, Clementine ends up marrying Tutankhamun and later has to kill herself in order to travel to the land of the dead.
 She drinks some poison and is judged by Anubis but goes on without further trouble as she is pure of heart.
 At the end of the Egyptian saga back at her present time, her father's mechanic friend comes around, saying that Tutankhamun's tomb has been found.
 Clementine mentions jokingly that someone has finally found her husband's tomb.
 Everyone laughs upon hearing this when it turns out to be actually true.
 The date is wrong, however, as Tutankhamun's tomb was found in 1922, not 1925.
-In some foreign dubs, the poison was changed to a magic potion that would turn her into a spirit (as in astral projection).